Meet-ups, FIELD TRIPS, photo ops

 _______________________________________________________

-As we adjust to living in this world where Covid and other viruses continue to inform our way of living, a simple walk through the neighborhood seems a remarkable freedom.
+No need to wait for a special event, a walk through the neighborhood can offer unexpected photographic opportunities.
 So why not take advantage of the season -- rain or shine -- and use your camera to capture nature as it brings changes to gardens and street trees you pass during your walk.
 The only criteria is to be considerate and not intrude on your neighbors' privacy.
 These unexpected images, captured in the spur of the moment, are considered Photo Ops and anyone can participate.
 Members with photo op images to share should contact Carolyn Younger.
 They will be posted in a new feature: A Walk Through the Neighborhood.
 (See below) Send your collection of images with your name and the neighborhood in the subject line.
 Images should be formatted for the web (72 ppi and no more than 600 pixels on the long side) and emailed to Carolyn Younger.
 (Check your club roster for the email address.)

 _______________________________________________________